versioneye/versioneye_update/README.md

 ./update.sh composer.lock
 ```

 VersionEye will parse the uploaded project file and return a JSON object.
-The script will output the number of dependencies, the number of out-dated dependencies and the number of license violations if you have a license whitelist on the server.
+The script will output the number of dependencies, the number of out-dated dependencies and the number of license violations if you have a [license whitelist](http://blog.versioneye.com/2014/09/15/license-whitelist/) assigned to your project at VersionEye.
 The result looks like that:

 ![VersionEye Dependencies](images/update-sh.png)